South Africa's Tutu fetes 80th birthday amid controversy

 In his last major appearance, when South Africa hosted the soccer World Cup in 2010, he danced on stage with pop music luminaries Black Eyed Peas before the opening match.

-Under apartheid, his position in the church gave him a prominent national platform from which to criticise the apartheid system and call for equal rights and education.
+Under apartheid, his position in the church gave him a prominent national platform from which to criticize the apartheid system and call for equal rights and education.

-His use of this platform incurred the wrath of the white minority government, which tried to prevent him travelling by revoking his passport.
+His use of this platform incurred the wrath of the white minority government, which tried to prevent him traveling by revoking his passport.
 This move was reversed after intense international criticism.

 In 1984 he was awarded the Nobel Peace Prize.
 Two years later, he became the first black Archbishop of Cape Town.